mecparts/Mec_Parts/0-ReadMe.txt

 I didn't even consider packaging this up into a .deb package (and as it turns out the Debian package manager isn't really intended for installing things into a user's home directory).
-I did toy with the idea of putting the source into a git repository somewhere and although that may be a really good idea, I got lazy and didn't.
-If it does turn out that there's a community of Linux using Meccano-ites out there who want to help expand the program, it's something that can always be done.
-So right now if you really want to try it out, you'll have to build it from source.
-If you're reading this, you've probably already extracted the files into a convenient directory somewhere.
+I did eventually put the source into a repository at github.
+Assuming you already have git installed on your system, you can grab a copy of the repository with

+git clone git://github.com/mecparts/MecParts.git

-Install the development libraries, do a 'make install' and you're done.
+That'll create a MecParts directory in your current directory and fill it with the MecParts source code.
+Install the development libraries, cd into MecParts, do a 'make install' and you're done.

 It sounds so easy if you say it quick, doesn't it?